Carolarj5/portfolio-2/README.md

 [Website Preview for Template 2](https://architectural-student-portfolio-2.vercel.app/)
 [Github Link for Template 2](https://github.com/jugsidhu/Architectural-Student-Portfolio-2)

 This is a personal portfolio web application built using [Vite](https://vitejs.dev/).
-It showcases one's projects, skills, and contact information as a passionate architectural student.
+It showcases one's , skills, and contact information as a passionate architectural student.

 ---